fennel-ai/client/docs/pages/getting-started/quickstart.md

 ### 4. Commit
 Once datasets/featuresets have been written (or updated), you can commit those definitions by instantiating a client and using it to talk to the server.

-Since we are not working with a real server, here we use the MockClient to run this example locally instead of a real client.
+Since we are not working with a real server, here we use the MockClient to run this example locally.
+<pre snippet="getting-started/quickstart#commit"></pre>

 Mock Client doesn't support data connectors so we will manually log some data to simulate data flows.
-<pre snippet="getting-started/quickstart#commit"></pre>
+<pre snippet="getting-started/quickstart#log_data"></pre>

 ### 5. Query
 This is the read path of Fennel.
 You can query for live features (i.e. features